Renewing your U.S. mortgage

 Do Nothing

-If you don't actively renew your RBC Bank mortgage 25 before the term expires, you'll move to a variable rate mortgage in which your rate and payment can adjust annually.
-Or, you can pay your loan in full, any time, with no pre-payment penalties.
+If you don't actively renew your RBC Bank mortgage before the term expires, your mortgage rate and payment will adjust semi-annually or annually according to your original mortgage terms.
+Or you can pay your loan in full at any time with no pre-payment penalties.

 Renewing Early

-You don't have to wait until your rate period is about to end to renew your mortgage.
-You can do it any time.
+You don't have to wait until your rate period is about to end to renew your mortgage – you can renew up to one year early.
 If rates have dropped or your circumstances have otherwise changed, a renewal may work to your financial benefit.